Long Branch and the Presidency

 —President Grant on Long Branch

-Grant was quite the complicated fellow even for his day.
+Grant was a complicated fellow even for his day.
 He was personally very honest, yet his administration was one of the most corrupt in history.
 He fainted at the sight of blood, yet he planned and engaged in some of the most lethal battles in military history.
 He had a serious drinking problem, and yet remained a steady and expert horseman all his life.

 A man of simple pleasures, during his time when Long Branch was the “Summer Capitol,” the president liked to rise each morning shortly after dawn and ride his two-horse buckboard quickly along the oceanfront — sometimes for up to 20 miles.